chipsneutrino/chips-env/README.md

 files on the host.
 These are...

  - The current directory you where in when it started
- - Your $HOME directory at /home/$USER
+ - Your HOME directory at /home/USER
  - The chips-env ($CHIPSENV) directory at /opt/chips-env
  - The geant4 data directory ($GEANT4DATA) at /opt/data/geant4